bucketco/bucket-javascript-sdk/packages/cli/README.md

 These options can be used with any command:

-- `--debug`: Enable debug mode for verbose output
+- `--debug`: Enable debug mode for verbose output.
-- `--base-url <url>`: Set the base URL for Bucket API
+- `--base-url <url>`: Set the base URL for Bucket API.
-- `--api-url <url>`: Set the API URL directly (overrides base URL)
+- `--api-url <url>`: Set the API URL directly (overrides base URL).
-- `--help`: Display help information for a command
+- `--help`: Display help information for a command.

 ## AI-Assisted Development

 Bucket provides powerful AI-assisted development capabilities through rules and Model Context Protocol (MCP).
-These features help your AI development tools better understand your feature flags and provide more accurate assistance.
+These features help your AI development tools better understand your features and provide more accurate assistance.

 ### Bucket Rules (Recommended)